 Through the Scientists in Schools program, SFAFS volunteers engage about 2,500 kids each year in hands-on classroom science experiments and they judge student science fair projects, giving thousands of students a very unique opportunity to meet face-to-face with a “real scientist.”

 “LANL’s support will help us to continue our work in the schools and provide awards to students who win at Expo.
-Their sponsorship is also doubled, thanks to a longtime supporter who has made a commitment to match any funds we raise for the next two years.”
+Their sponsorship is also doubled, thanks to a longtime supporter who has made a commitment to match up to $80,000 that we raise for the next two years.”

 The Santa Fe Alliance for Science elected three new members to its Board of Directors at their November 18, 2016 meeting.
 The organization welcomes W. Bruce Johnson, Ken Prokuski, and Caren Shiozaki as new members of its Board of Directors.

 Bruce recently retired as professor of accounting at the University of Iowa and relocated to Santa Fe last year.
 Bruce joined the Iowa accounting faculty in 1988 and served as Director of the RSM McGladrey Institute for Accounting Education and Research, Department Chair, and Associate Dean for Graduate Programs.
 Previous faculty appointments include the University of Chicago, Northwestern University, and the University of Wisconsin.
 Bruce’s extensive consulting and non-profit experience as well as his enthusiasm for our mission will be a great asset to our team.